A Ranking Representation of Optimal Sequential Search: Omitted Proofs

 \subsection{Proof of Theorem \ref{theorem:general}}

-The necessity part follows the same logic as the proof of \ref{theorem:incomplete}.
-First, since the sequence still satisfies the Independence and Invariance assumptions, the optimality of the Gittins index policy holds.
-The first part of the theorem then follows directly.

-The second part also parallels the proof of Theorem \ref{theorem:incomplete}.
-Suppose there exists an unselected action $k$ such that $v_{ik} > y_{i\ell}$.
-Then $v_{ik}$ must exceed the value of some action selected at a forward-inaccessible step, for example step $j$, where $k$ was available and $v_{ij} < v_{ik}$.
-This implies a violation of the Gittins index policy.
+The necessity parallels the proof of Theorem \ref{theorem:incomplete}.
+First, since the sequence still satisfies the Independence and Invariance assumptions, the Gittins index policy remains optimal, and the first part of the theorem follows directly.
+Second, suppose there exists an unselected action $k$ such that $v_{ik} > y_{i\ell}$.
+Then $v_{ik}$ must exceed the value of some action selected in a forward-inaccessible step, say step $j$, at which $k$ was feasible and $v_{ij} < v_{ik}$.
+This contradicts the optimality of the Gittins index policy.

 We now prove sufficiency.
 Suppose that at some step in the sequence, the consumer does not follow the Gittins index policy.
-That is, at a step where action $j$ is selected, there exists some other available action $j'$ such that $v_{ij'} > v_{ij}$.
+That is, at a step where action $j$ is selected, there exists some other feasible action $j'$ such that $v_{ij'} > v_{ij}$.
 Three cases can arise: \begin{enumerate} \item If this step is forward-inaccessible, then $v_{ij'}$ is never selected later.
-Since $v_{ij'} > v_{ij}$, it must also hold that $v_{ij'} > y_{ij'}$ because $y_{ij'} \leq v_{ij}$.
+Since $v_{ij'} > v_{ij}$, it must also hold that $v_{ij'} > y_{ij'}$ because $y_{ij'} < v_{ij}$.
 This contradicts condition (ii) in the theorem.

 \item If this step is forward-accessible and $v_{ij'}$ is not selected later, then by the Invariance assumption, there exists a forward-inaccessible step after $j$ where some action $k$ is selected, $v_{ij'}$ is feasible, but not selected.
 If condition (i) holds, then $v_{ik} < v_{ij} < v_{ij'}$, which again contradicts condition (ii), as shown in the first case.